maxsokolov/GoogleKit/README.md

 # GoogleKit

-GoogleKit is Objective-C wrapper for <a href="https://developers.google.com/maps/" target="_blank">Google Maps API</a>.
+GoogleKit is an Objective-C wrapper for <a href="https://developers.google.com/maps/" target="_blank">Google Maps API</a>.

 #### Usage